HER2 Positive Breast Cancer

 How can I manage this diagnosis?

-- Learn about your type of breast cancer and common treatments.
+A cancer diagnosis can be challenging.
+Talk to your team about your treatment options and your goals.
+Learn about your type of breast cancer and common treatments.
 This can help you ask questions at your visits and feel more in control of your treatment decisions.
+Below are resources that can help support you and your loved ones.